coreyryanhanson/pi-share-hf/README.md

 ### `collect`

-Collects sessions for the configured project, redacts literal secrets, runs TruffleHog on changed redacted files, and runs the LLM review to write or update review sidecars.
+Collects sessions for the configured project, redacts literal secrets, runs secretlint on changed redacted files, and runs the LLM review to write or update review sidecars.

 By default it uses: